Can we help? Are You in Pain?

 We will take a digital X-ray and carry out a number of tests to confirm the diagnosis.
 Usually, at the same appointment, we will be able to undertake the treatment and complete the case too.
 Your tooth will be saved and the discomfort will be over.

-On occasion, Drs Webber and Lamb will request a Cone Beam Computed Tomography (CBCT) scan to view very fine details inside teeth to provide the best diagnosis and treatment options.
+On occasion, Drs Webber, Lamb, and Patel will request a Cone Beam Computed Tomography (CBCT) scan to view very fine details inside teeth to provide the best diagnosis and treatment options.
 More details about CBCT scans can be found here

 Your next step will be a crown from your dentist to protect the tooth.
 So, if you think you have a root canal problem, don’t delay, call us on: 020 7935 6393 or fax us on 020 7935 6060